ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: Experiment

-\textit{\textbf{Case Study III ---}} This case study analyzes the Clock Jitter Detection module, which evaluates clock stability by comparing measured edge intervals against a timing threshold.
+\textit{\textbf{Case Study II ---}} This case study analyzes the Clock Jitter Detection module, which evaluates clock stability by comparing measured edge intervals against a timing threshold.
 As shown in Figure \ref{figure:cs3}, \name makes early progress but soon enters a long plateau where all attempts fail.
 The stagnation occurs because each iteration repeats the same flawed behavior: performing jitter detection before a valid baseline interval is established.
 Although the Generator produces many syntactic variants, they all retain this early-trigger issue and therefore cannot satisfy the required timing semantics.

-\name-Coordinator recognizes this stalled trajectory by observing that many consecutive iterations exhibit the same assertion pattern with no meaningful improvement.
+Our Coordinator recognizes this stalled trajectory by observing that many consecutive iterations exhibit the same assertion pattern with no meaningful improvement.
 Consequently, the Coordinator triggers a restart and distills high-level insights from the failed attempts, such as the need to validate the first measurement interval before performing detection.
 It then instructs the Generator to regenerate the design from the specification using these clarified constraints.

-The restart produces a simpler and more interpretable implementation that shifts the logic toward proper interval validation.
-After two restarts, the Generator introduces a validity flag that delays jitter detection until the first full measurement interval has been observed, which immediately restores correctness.
-This case shows how \name-Coordinator identifies prolonged stagnation, extracts useful design insights, and uses \textit{restart mechanism} to move the system toward correct RTL implementations.
+The restart yields a simpler implementation that properly validates the measurement interval.
+After two restarts, the Generator introduces a validity flag that delays jitter detection until the first full interval is observed, restoring correctness.
+This example illustrates how the Coordinator detects stagnation and uses a \textit{restart mechanism} to guide the system toward a correct RTL implementation.